O2 Headphone Amp

 The bottom side of the board is not pretty.
 Whomever soldered this used way too much solder.
 Also, no attempt has been made to clean the board of excess flux.
 Sadly, this is a common sight for low-cost assembly jobs.
 According to JDS Labs, flux in the solder used to assemble the O2 is the no-clean type, which does not require cleaning, so this issue is mostly cosmetic.
 Most worrisome, though, is the grounding wire seen in the upper right of the picture above.
 First off, using a wire loop like that is not a very reliable way of grounding.
 Secondly, given that the board is allowed to rattle and move within the chassis, that wire loop will fail over time due to metal fatigue.
 The proper way to ground the board would have been to use a grounding bracket.
 This would also have prevented the board from rattling.
 That said, JDS Labs stated in a follow-up email after this review was first posted that they have not seen any failures of the grounding wire in their warranty returns.

-The O2 comes with a two-page instruction sheet and an AC wall wart power supply for charging the batteries.
+The O2 comes with a two-page instruction sheet (which has been expanded considerably since I took delivery of my O2: O2 Instructional Guide) and an AC wall wart power supply for charging the batteries.
 According to the instruction sheet provided with the amp, the charging time is 12-24 hours.
 Unfortunately there is no indicator on the amp to indicate when the batteries are fully charged.
 I left it charging for a week before taking the measurements listed below.

 The key performance parameters for the O2 are tabulated below.